VictoriaMetrics/VictoriaMetrics.github.io/Single-server-VictoriaMetrics.md

 ## VictoriaMetrics

-VictoriaMetrics is fast, cost-effective and scalable time-series database.
+VictoriaMetrics is fast, cost-effective and scalable monitoring solution and time series database.

 It is available in [binary releases](https://github.com/VictoriaMetrics/VictoriaMetrics/releases), [docker images](https://hub.docker.com/r/victoriametrics/victoria-metrics/) and